5 Things To Remember When You're Feeling Like A Failure

 Think It Instead Of: "I'm the only person I know who is a big enough loser to feel unhappy about my career."

 If all your friends seem to have landed dream jobs, while you are only able to drag yourself into your hated workplace by promising yourself unlimited jalapeno poppers and Netflix 'til your eyeballs dry up in the evening, it's easy to think you're all alone your frustration.
 But guess what?
-You are not the only person who feels miserable and anxious about work — in fact, plenty of your friends who look to all the world like they are hauling ass up the corporate ladder may feel this way, as well.
+You are not the only person who feels miserable and anxious about work — in fact, plenty of your friends who seem like they're successfully climbing the corporate ladder may feel this way, as well.

 Some of them may have a fun psychological problem called "imposter syndrome," where they don't feel like they've earned their success; some of them, despite being in a glamour job, just don't enjoy their work.
 Not all jobs that look great on the outside actually are great — if they were, The Devil Wears Prada would have been viewed as a whimsical fantasy film a la The Chronicles of Narnia, instead of a movie that elicited teeth-grinding recognition from anyone who's ever had an entry-level job.